SaNtOsH6099/Frontend-Projects-From-Roadmap.sh/README.md

 ---

-### ✅ Project 3: Personal Portfolio Website
+### ✅ Project 3: Personal Portfolio

 A responsive personal portfolio website using HTML and CSS.
-It includes sections like About, Projects, and Contact, and uses Flexbox for layout and media queries for responsiveness.
+It includes an introduction, project highlights, and a contact form layout using Flexbox and media queries.

 📂 [Project Folder](./Project%203%20Personal%20portfolio)
 🖼️ Demo Screenshot: